UD-Math-Data-Science-1/notes/_sources/network/exercises.md

     $$ \frac{3(k-2)}{4(k-1)}. $$

-    (Hint: Count up all the edges between the neighbors on one side of the node of interest, then all the edges between neighbors on the other side, and finally, the edges going from a neighbor on one side to a neighbor on the other side.)
+    (Hint: Count up all the edges between the neighbors on one side of the node of interest, then all the edges between neighbors on the other side, and finally, the edges going from a neighbor on one side to a neighbor on the other side.
+It might be easier to work with $m=k/2$ and then eliminate $m$ at the end.)

 10. Recall that the complete graph $K_n$ contains every possible edge on $n$ nodes.
 Prove that the vector $\bfx=[1,1,\ldots,1]$ is an eigenvector of the adjacency matrix of $K_n$.
 (Therefore, the eigenvector centrality is uniform over the nodes.)